|EISF Goal: to have a positive impact on NGO humanitarian security risk management to achieve sustainable access for

 EISF began in 2006 as an initiative of security managers from several European NGOs, creating an informal alliance for information-sharing.
 The independent EISF network was formalised with the appointment of a part-time Coordinator in early 2008, based in Save the Children UK.
-The Secretariat has since grown to six staff members and is currently hosted by one of our Member organisations, Christian Aid.
+The Secretariat has since grown to seven staff members and is currently hosted by one of our Member organisations, Christian Aid.
 The strategic direction of EISF is overseen on behalf of the Members by a Steering Group of up to nine representatives.

-EISF is an independent network of Security Focal Points, with 92 Members (as of February 2018).
+EISF is an independent network of Security Focal Points, with 107 Members (as of November 2019).
 It is governed by a Steering Group of up to nine representatives of Member organisations.
-The Secretariat has six staff: the Executive Director, Projects and Membership Officer, Operations Support Coordinator, Research Advisor, Administrator and Research Assistant.
+The Secretariat has seven staff: the Executive Director, Deputy Director, Projects and Membership Officer, Operations Support Coordinator, Research Advisor, Communications Officer and Administrator.

 Also contributing to EISF is a wider network of individuals who receive the open-source information we share, and proactively input into the discussion on security risk management and related topics in the humanitarian sector.
 This network includes aid workers, UN staff, civil servants, academic researchers, security consultants and many other professionals.

 EISF is currently funded by the Office for US Foreign Disaster Assistance, Department for International Development, UK, the Swiss Agency for Development Cooperation and member contributions.
 EISF has an annual income of approximately £400,000.

 The strategic direction of EISF is led by EISF’s Steering Group.
 The Steering Group is composed out of up to nine member organisations reflecting the diverse EISF Membership, and consists of representatives from both large and small, secular and faith-based NGOs based in Europe and North America.
 The current Steering Group Members are:

 - Andrew Kirkham | Christian Aid